 - You notice packed and tightly tangled roots on your orchid.
 This signifies that your orchid has outgrown the current pot.
 It is time to transfer it to a bigger pot.

 - Some of the roots are rotting.
 If you see a number of mushy brown roots on your orchid, you have root rot.
-You will need to take your orchid out of its pot and remove the dead, mushy roots.
+You will need to take your orchid out of its pot and remove the dead, rotted roots.
 Treat the plant for root rot.
-Then replant your orchid in a new, sterilized pot with new potting media.
+Then replant your orchid in a new, sterilized pot with new orchid potting media.

 How Do I Know What Pot Size is Best for My Orchid?

-First, determine what size pot your orchid is currently using.
+First, figure out what size pot your orchid is currently using.
 You can do this by taking a ruler or a measuring tape and measuring the across the top of the pot.
 This will give you the diameter (use inches) and will tell you the size of your pot.
 For example, if the diameter, or measurement across the top of your pot, is 4 inches across, then you have a 4-inch pot.

 In general, when repotting your orchid, you will want to move up 1-inch in pot size.
 So if you have been using a 4-inch pot, you will need a 5-inch pot.
 Moving up just an inch in size will give your orchid roots room to grow, while keeping your orchid secure and stable within the pot.